bstachmann/git-workshop/markdown-git-uebungen/loesung-repository-sparse-checkout-en.md

 ---
 ## Solution to Step 0 - START

-## Solution to Step 1 - Sparse-Klon durchführen
+## Solution to Step 1 - Perform sparse clone

-Erstelle einen Sparse-Klon von `repo` mit dem Namen `myrepo`, überprüfe, dass nur Top-Level-Dateien in den Workspace geholt wurden.
+Create a sparse clone of `repo` named `myrepo`, verify that only top-level files have been fetched into the workspace.

 <pre><code>$ <b>git clone --sparse repo myrepo</b><br><br>Cloning into 'myrepo'...<br>done.<br><br></code></pre>